renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/troubleshooting/_index.md

 ## Live reloading

-If you previously compiled production assets with `bundle exec rake gitlab:assets:compile`, the KDK serves the assets from the `public/assets/` directory, which means that changing SCSS files doesn't have any effect in development until you recompile the assets manually.
+If you previously compiled production assets with `bundle exec rake khulnasoft:assets:compile`, the KDK serves the assets from the `public/assets/` directory, which means that changing SCSS files doesn't have any effect in development until you recompile the assets manually.